PostgREST/postgrest/docs/explanations/install.rst

 =============================

 =============== =================================
-**Supported**   PostgreSQL >= 10
+**Supported**   PostgreSQL >= 11
 =============== =================================

-PostgREST works with all PostgreSQL versions starting from 10.
+PostgREST works with all PostgreSQL versions starting from 11.

 .. note::

-   Support for PostgreSQL versions 10 and 11 is deprecated.
+   Support for PostgreSQL version 11 is deprecated.
 From this on version onwards, PostgREST will only support non-end-of-life PostgreSQL versions.

    See https://www.postgresql.org/support/versioning/.